1985 Champs – The New Tradition

 Then, in November 1983, they heard that John Miller, bass of the gold-medal Grandma’s Boys, had been transferred to the west coast for work.
 Jordan said, “Bob called me and said ‘hey, you’ll never guess who’s living in California!’”
 Gray – once again acting as the initiator – called Miller, who said “’Let’s get together and see what it sounds like’”.

-So, the four met the following week in Jordan’s apartment.
-Gray said “We sang with him.
+So, the four met on Saturday, December 3rd, 1983, in Jordan’s apartment.
+Gray said “We sang with him (Miller).
 It was ok.
 It wasn’t great”.
 Jordan would go on to say that said that when Miller left, Gray sighed and said, “We blew it, we sucked”.

 In actuality, Miller was quite pleased.
 “I knew right from the beginning that we were singing pretty well”.
 But Miller’s trepidation was not about their singing, but about whether he wanted to again go through all the arduous work needed to be a gold medalist.